signavio/tech-blog/_posts/2017-05-03-bdd-gherkin.md

 This workshop was a great example of the excellent in-depth sessions from experts that I enjoyed attending at ACCU 2017.
 This blog summarises what I learned.

-## Video

-The video of this 90-minute session is not yet available, at the time of writing, but should appear soon on the [ACCU Conference YouTube channel](https://www.youtube.com/channel/UCJhay24LTpO1s4bIZxuIqKw).

 ## Feature scenarios

 We started the workshop with two examples of feature scenarios, written in what we later learned to be a language called _Gherkin_.